Kalabari Kingdom: History

 A ruler named King Owerri Daba was said to have brought the slave trade to Kalabari and Bonny, and to have founded the houses of Duke Monmouth and Duke Africa.

 This happened some time before 1699, since James Barbot records giving presents to Duke Monmouth of Kalabari in that year.

 Kalabari became an entrepôt of the Atlantic slave trade, mainly selling slaves purchased from Igboland, further to the north.

 Amachree I, who died around 1800, was the founder of the dynasty that bears his name.
 Most of the major trading houses expanded during his reign.

 In the 19th century, the Kalabari Kingdom was in the center of a power struggle in the east of the delta.

 Elem Kalabari fought against the Nembe Kingdom to the west, the Kingdom of Bonny to the southeast and Okrika to the northeast.

 The main rival was Okrika, which had the potential to block Kalabari's access to the interior.

 The Kalabari brought their goods down to Elem Ifoko, at the mouth of the New Calabar river, but refused to go the seven more miles to Bonny for the convenience of the European traders.
-Trade involved the acquisition of slaves, ivory and palm oil, for which cotten clothing, hardware, guns and gunpowder were given in exchange.
+Trade involved the acquisition of slaves, ivory and palm oil, for which cotton clothing, hardware, guns and gunpowder were given in exchange.
 Salt, made by evaporation, was an important article of trade in the interior.

 In July 1863, the feud with the Nembe people of Brass flared up, with the Nembe the decisive victors.

 By December 1865 the Okrika had started ambushing Kalabari trading canoes, and Bonny was threatening to join in since Kalabari was blocking their passage through Kalabari territory.
 The British consul had to intervene to prevent further hostilities.

 When Jubo Jubogha ("Ja-Ja") moved from Bonny in 1869 and established the separate state of Opobo, he became an ally of Kalabari.
 Bonny now began a more serious push into Kalabari territory to recover from loss of trade to Opobo.

 In 1873 a perpetual treaty of peace was signed between Kalabari and Bonny on the same day that a treaty was signed between two rival factions within Kalabari.

 Neither of these treaties was observed.
 In July 1882 the British consul had to intervene again in the struggle with Bonny.

 From 1882 to 1884 two factions of the royal family continued to struggle for control.

 The Amachree faction succeeded, while the Barboy or Will Braide group moved to the new settlement of Bakana in 1881.

 Soon after, the remaining faction, consisting mostly of the Amachree group, also evacuated Elem Kalabari, moving to Abonnema in 1882 and to Buguma in 1884, both further inland.
 The European traders followed them, now going up the Sombreiro River to Abonnema.
 The government of Kalabari had now become a council of powerful chiefs and royal princes headed and overseen by the King.